pip-services/pip-services-docs/content/en/net/expressions/tokenizers/utilities/char_validator.md

 The CharValidator class allows you to validate characters that are processed by tokenizers.

 ### Constructors
-Default contructor to prevent creation of a class instance.
+Default contructor to prevent the creation of a class instance.

 > `private` CharValidator()